top of page

 Wrap Up

-As the event came to a close, I handed Rambo a copy of Thoughts to Ponder on Mental Health Disorders so he could share it — and invite others to become warriors too.
+As the event came to a close, I handed Rambo a copy of Thoughts to Ponder on Mental Health Disorders so he could share it — and invite others to become Warriors too.

 Warriors who are empowered by their emotions, not afraid of them.